-La Malinche houses the fifth highest mountain in Mexico, and it is also considered a living museum of flora and fauna.
+La Malinche houses the fifth-highest mountain in Mexico and is considered a living museum of flora and fauna.

 Inside, you can find the extinct volcano La Malinche, one of the oldest in Mexico, part of the Atoyac and Guadalupe river basins.

-It should be noted that from the summit, you can see an actual landscape of three Mexican states, as well as the snow of Pico de Orizaba, Iztaccihuatl, and Popocatepetl.
+It should be noted that from the summit, you can see an actual landscape of three Mexican states and the snow of Pico de Orizaba, Iztaccihuatl, and Popocatepetl.

 What activities can be done in La Malinche?

-In La Malinche, you can go mountaineering, camping, and hiking, so that you can fill your lungs with fresh and clean air.
+In La Malinche, you can go mountaineering, camping, and hiking to fill your lungs with fresh and clean air.

-3. Discover the Talavera in San Pablo del Monte
+3. Admire the Talavera in San Pablo del Monte

-Talavera is a glazed ceramic distinguished by its uniform slightly milky white tone that highlights the solid blue colors.
+Talavera is a glazed ceramic distinguished by its uniform, slightly milky white tone highlighting solid blue colors.

-In turn, each workshop produces its colors based on oxides, which are obtained by burning or spraying various elements mixed with sand and glass.
+Each workshop produces its colors based on oxides obtained by burning or spraying various elements mixed with sand and glass.

 However, here are some workshops where you can find the best pieces and take home a nice Talavera souvenir:

-- Coyotl: This workshop has been making cups, crockery, crosses, vases for 26 years and the owners are the Coyotl brothers
+- Coyotl: This workshop has been making cups, crockery, crosses, and vases for 26 years, and the owners are the Coyotl brothers

 - Talavera del ángel: The specialty of this workshop is large pieces such as vases.
 Located at Xicoténcatl 361, Barrio del Cristo